 Modbus is an application layer protocol whereas DNP3 consists of Application and Data Link Layers.

-Both protocols are used over many different transports, such as RS-232, RS-485, and TCP/IP.
+Both protocols are used over many different types of transport, such as RS-232, RS-485, and TCP/IP.
 When it comes to TCP/IP, Modbus has a separate variant called Modbus TCP/IP but the DNP3 is wrapped within TCP/IP.

 Both Modbus and DNP3 are polled protocols.
 This means that the master and RTUs monitor and manage alarms using a process called polling.